JamesSinnott1994/Quiz-Game/TESTING.md

 **Bug:** Countdown timer was decrementing faster if users answered questions quickly.

 **Fix:** Solution I used was to make the timer variable a global variable which was easier to turn on and off.

+**Bug:** Wrong position displayed for the current user if their name already existed on the leaderboard.
+If there were 3 names of the same type, then it was always the position of the same name with the lowest score that was displayed (as this was the last name in the sorted leaderboard data).

+**Fix:** Solution was to assign a unique userID to each user.
+This helped correctly displayed the position of the current user.